alemar11/ios-watchos-tvos-macos-resources/README.md

 * [FloatLabelFields](https://github.com/FahimF/FloatLabelFields)
 * [Former](https://github.com/ra1028/Former) - Former is a fully customizable Swift2 library for easy creating UITableView based form.
 * [LTBouncyPlaceholder](https://github.com/lexrus/LTBouncyPlaceholder)
+* [MPGTextField](https://github.com/gaurvw/MPGTextField) - An autocomplete textfield for iOS which provides suggestions as you type.
 * [ParkedTextField](https://github.com/gmertk/ParkedTextField) - A text field with a constant text/placeholder.
 * [SkyFloatingLabelTextField](https://github.com/Skyscanner/SkyFloatingLabelTextField) - A beautiful and flexible text field control implementation of "Float Label Pattern".
 Written in Swift.
 As used in the Skyscanner TravelPro iOS app.
 * [SwiftyFORM](https://github.com/neoneye/SwiftyFORM) - Form framework for iOS written in Swift.